intaro/pinboard/README.md

         $ php composer.phar install

-4. Create config file and enter parameters of connection to Pinba database:

-        $ cp config/parameters.yml.dist config/parameters.yml
-        $ nano config/parameters.yml

-5. Initialize app (command will create additional tables and define crontab task):
+4. Initialize app (command will define crontab task):

-        $ ./console migrations:migrate
         $ ./console register-crontab

-6. Point the document root of your webserver or virtual host to the web/ directory.
+5. Point the document root of your webserver or virtual host to the web/ directory.
 Read more in [Silex documentation][4].
 Example for nginx + php-fpm:

         server {
             listen 80;